azizatanfous/PML_Final_Project/README.md

 - **Code:** This directory houses the codebase for our project.
 It includes scripts for preprocessing the audio data, extracting relevant features, and implementing the machine learning models employed for bird species identification.

-- **Data_Input:** The `data/` directory contains the provided training data as well as the test data used for evaluation.
+- **Data:** The `data/` directory contains the provided training data as well as the test data used for evaluation.
 It serves as the foundation for our analysis and model development.

 - **Results:** All results obtained from the trained models are stored in the `results/` folder.
 This section provides insights and analysis based on the model predictions and can serve as a valuable resource for understanding our project's outcomes.